 Here are the Best Diaper Bags of 2019!

 This top-rated bag looks almost like a large purse, and might even be mistaken as something other than a diaper bag.
 But don't hold your breath, that's a tall feat.
 This bag has a stylish thick quilted exterior with tan leather, gold hardware, and red accents, which makes it look much more expensive than it actually is.
 Coming in at around $55, this bag is right in the sweet spot where you will get reasonable quality and high functionality, without breaking the bank.
 While it doesn't convert into a backpack like some of the below models, it does have some great versatility: you can carry it as a hand-tote, use the shoulder strap, or use the included stroller straps to attach it right onto your stroller.
 Of course, we always suggest using caution with stroller straps, as a heavy diaper bag can cause a stroller to tip over backwards.
 The bag itself is big, and everything about it feels high quality and thick.
 The fabric is actually water resistant, and we tested it out by placing it into a shallow puddle and making sure the clothes we put inside were kept dry.
 They were, and we were happy to see that the diaper bag lived up to its claims.
-This bag has 10 different pockets, one mom pocket outside and one on the inside (for keys, phone, wallet, cash), two insulated baby bottle pouches on the sides, 2 front pockets and 1 rear pocket (all non-zippered), and a huge main compartment that is a bit more like a purse than a diaper bag in terms of how it's divided.
+This bag has 10 different pockets, one mom pocket outside and one on the inside (for keys, phone, wallet, cash), two padded baby bottle pouches on the sides, 2 front pockets (with magnet closure) and 1 rear pocket (non-zippered), and a huge main compartment that is a bit more like a purse than a diaper bag in terms of how it's divided.
 The diaper changing pad is well-sized and can be separately washed in the machine.
 It's a big bag, but not too big so that it looks giant on a medium-sized mom, or sticks out too far when hanging on the stroller.
 Frankly, we think it's the perfect size.
 We found the zippers, seams, and buttons to be high quality, and we think this bag will last you for several years.
 Our most popular diaper bag on Pinterest, moms love the look of this bag!
-Only a minor gripe: we wish the large exterior pocket was zippered or buttoned, so inquiring minds couldn't look inside (and curious baby hands couldn't reach in!).
+Only two minor gripes: we wish the large exterior pocket was zippered or buttoned, so inquiring minds couldn't look inside (and curious baby hands couldn't reach in!), and that the bottle pockets were more thermally insulated.
 Interested?
 Check out the Maman Nappy Diaper Bag here.

 From the moment we opened the box, we fell in love with this top-rated Skip Hop diaper bag!
 It perfectly demonstrates the intersection between style and functionality.
 For moms with style, it uses a classy New York style colors and black stripe pattern, with light brown leather accents.
 We loved the look of this tote diaper bag style.
 But we were even more impressed by the functionality.
 This baby diaper bag gets things done.
 It is big, well-made, and has a ton of pockets (11 to be exact).
 For pockets, let's start on the outside: it has insulated side pockets that were big enough to fit even the widest baby bottles and keep stored at a nicely controlled temperature.
 Above those on the sides are some small pockets that were very easily accessible and perfect spot for keeping pacifiers.
 On the front, it has zippered pockets, which we thought were great for mom's personal stuff: car keys, a small wallet, or cell phone.
 The inside is vast and well-lined for durability and easy cleaning.
 It has a huge center space, which is perfect for diapers, wipes, changing pads (it comes with a great one!), and toys.
 A clever divider is put in between the outside handles and the main inside space, which provides even more storage space.
 These were great for more upright things that you want to slide up & out quickly like diaper cream, sunscreen, and lotion.
 Overall, we absolutely loved this bag, and it performed very well in our testing for durability, and we think it is very deserving of this spot on our diaper bag list!
 Cons?
 A bit pricey, usually around $75.
 Highly recommended!
 Interested?
 Check out the SkipHop Grand Central diaper bag here.